Products of manifolds with fibered corners: Ordered corners

 where the blow-up is performed in any order consistent with the partial order on the products, and where here $\rM 1^>(\bullet)$ denotes the ordered set $\M 1^>(\bullet)$ with the opposite order. \end{defn}

-\begin{thm} The space $X\ttimes Y$ in \eqref{E:ord_prod} is a well-defined manifold with ordered corners, with $\Mtot(X\ttimes Y)$ isomorphic to the ordered set $\set{(H,G) \in \Mtot(X)\times \Mtot(Y) : (H,G) \sim (X,Y)}$ as depicted in \eqref{E:point_ord_prod}.
+\begin{thm} The space $X\ttimes Y$ in \eqref{E:ord_prod} is a well-defined manifold with ordered corners, with $\Mtot(X\ttimes Y)$ isomorphic to the ordered set $\set{(G,H) \in \Mtot(X)\times \Mtot(Y) : (G,H) \sim (X,Y)}$ as depicted in \eqref{E:point_ord_prod}.

 It is the product of $X$ and $Y$ in the category of manifolds with ordered corners.
-More precisely, the projections of $X\times Y$ onto $X$ and $Y$ lift to morphisms (in fact ordered b-fibrations) $X\ttimes Y \to X$ and $X\ttimes Y \to Y$, and $X\ttimes Y$ satisfies the universal property that if $Z$ is a manifold with ordered corners with morphisms $f : Z \to X$ and $g: Z \to Y$, then there exists a unique morphism $Z \to X\ttimes Y$ making the following diagram commute:
+More precisely, the projections of $X\times Y$ onto $X$ and $Y$ lift to morphisms (in fact ordered b-fibrations) $X\ttimes Y \to X$ and $X\ttimes Y \to Y$, and $X\ttimes Y$ satisfies the universal property that if $W$ is a manifold with ordered corners and $f : W \to X$ and $g: W \to Y$ are morphisms, then there exists a unique morphism $W \to X\ttimes Y$ making the following diagram commute:

 \end{thm}

 \begin{cor} If $X = X_\tmin$ and $Y = Y_\tmax$ are interior minimal and maximal, respectively, then the cartesian product $X \times Y \equiv X \ttimes Y$ is already the product of $X$ and $Y$ in the category of manifolds with ordered corners. \end{cor}